Azure/data-api-builder/docs/getting-started/getting-started-azure-sql.md

 The ability to filter by primary key is supported by all verbs with the exception of POST as that verb is used to create a new item and therefore searching an item by its primary key is not applicable.

-The GET verb also supports several query parameters that allow you to manipulate and refine the requested data:
+The GET verb also supports several query parameters (also case sensitive) that allow you to manipulate and refine the requested data:

 - `$orderby`: return items in the specified order
 - `$first`: the top `n` items to return